For Immediate Release: February 5, 2020

 Students that have been selected as candidates have an opportunity to become one of the 161 U.S. Presidential Scholars.
 The scholars represent excellence in education and the promise of greatness in young people.

 All students that have made it to the candidacy level were mailed the necessary materials from the U.S. Department of Education to continue the next phase of the application process.
 The application process is a distinguished honor and by invitation only.
 Only students that have been selected as a candidate in each state received this invitation.

-“We are very proud of our 76 student candidates for the 2019 U.S. Presidential Scholars Program and encourage them to complete the next phase of the process by returning all of the application materials they received from the U.S. Department of Education.
-This is a great honor and showcases the tremendous talents of our graduating seniors,” said Dr. Marla Davis, Director in the Office of Secondary Education at the Mississippi Department of Education.
+“We are very proud of our 113 student candidates for the 2020 U.S. Presidential Scholars Program and encourage them to complete the next phase of the process by returning all of the application materials they received from the U.S. Department of Education.
+This is a great honor and showcases the tremendous talents of our graduating seniors in Mississippi,” said Dr. Carey Wright, state superintendent of education.

-To confirm their interest and assist in the final selection process, all candidates must complete and return all candidacy materials they received from the U.S. Department of Education, which includes required essays, self-assessments, secondary school reports and transcripts.
-These materials must be received by the U.S. Department of Education U.S. Presidential Scholars Program no later than 4 p.m.
-Central on Tuesday, February 26, 2019.
-It is highly recommended that students submit all materials through the U.S. Department of Education’s On-Line Application System (OLAS) as noted in their application packet.
+To confirm their interest and assist in the final selection process, candidates must complete and return all candidacy materials they received from the U.S. Department of Education, which includes required essays, self-assessments, secondary school reports, and transcripts.
+These materials must be received by the U.S. Department of Education U.S. Presidential Scholars Program no later than 5 p.m.
+Central on Tuesday, February 25, 2020.
+It is highly recommended that candidates submit the entire application packet through the U.S. Department of Education’s Online Application System (OLAS) as noted in their application materials.